Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/worldgen.md

         - `.depth(integer)`{: .language-javascript }: Accepts an integer and sets the maximum depth below the surface the vein will spawn surface indicators, defaults to 35
         - `.spread(integer)`{: .language-javascript }: Accepts an integer and sets the maximum horizontal distance from a vein that an indicator will spawn, defaults to 15
         - `.rarity(integer)`{: .language-javascript }: Accepts an integer and sets the rarity to spawn indicators, as a fraction of horizontal locations the vein places ore blocks, defaults to 10
-        - `.indicators(string...)`{: .language-javascript }: Accepts an array of weighted block states and sets the indicator(s) to use
+        - `.indicators(String...)`{: .language-javascript }: Accepts an array of weighted block states and sets the indicator(s) to use
     - `.replacementMap(consumer)`{: .language-javascript }: Accepts a consumer with a method pair:
-        - `.replace(string...)`{: .language-javascript }: A string array representing the list of blocks to replaced with:
+        - `.replace(String...)`{: .language-javascript }: A string array representing the list of blocks to replaced with:
-        - `.with(string...)`{: .language-javascript }: An array of weighted block states, representing the ores of the vein, this method *must* be attached to a `replace` method
+        - `.with(String...)`{: .language-javascript }: An array of weighted block states, representing the ores of the vein, this method *must* be attached to a `replace` method
     - `.salt(integer)`{: .language-javascript }: Accepts an integer and sets the salt of the placement algorithm, defaults to the world's seed
-    - `.biomeFilter(string)`{: .language-javascript }: Accepts string matching a biome tag and sets the filter for allowed biomes, defaults to allowing all biomes
+    - `.biomeFilter(String)`{: .language-javascript }: Accepts string matching a biome tag and sets the filter for allowed biomes, defaults to allowing all biomes
     - If the type is `disc` the following method is also available:
         - `.height(integer)`{: .language-javascript }: Accepts an integer and sets the height of the vein, the size parameter will be interpreted as the radius
     - If the type is `pipe` the following methods are also available: